peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Gets the value of this object as a text string.

   <b>Return Value:</b>

 Gets this object's string.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
 This object's type is not a string, including if this object is CBORObject.Null.
-To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the .NET version):  `(cbor == null || cbor.IsNull) ? null : cbor.AsString()`  .
+To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version):  `(cbor == null || cbor.IsNull) ? null : cbor.AsString()`  .

 <a id="AsUInt16"></a>
 ### AsUInt16